perusio/drupal-with-nginx/README.md

       **Chrome/Chromium**, **Firefox 4** or **Firefox with
       NoScript**.

-   6. DDoS prevention with a _low_ number of connections by client
+   6. DoS prevention with a _low_ number of connections by client
       allowed: **16**.
 This number can be adjusted as you see fit.